flatironinstitute/cpp2doc_webdemo/docs/cpp-api/nda/install.md

 ## C++ version

-nda is a C++20/17 library.
-The documentation is generated in C++20, in order to have the concepts properly documented, but it can also be used in C++17.
-Previous versions of C++ are not supported.
+* nda is a C++20/17 library.
+It has been tested on gcc >= 9, clang 10.
+* The documentation is generated in C++20, in order to have the concepts properly documented, but it can also be used in C++17.
+* Previous versions of C++ are not supported.

 **WE NEED HERE A STANDARD PAGE FOR ALL PACKAGES**